“I found this really nice bike, Lem. I mean, really nice. But…”

 Another factor can be the bike itself.
 Most learner motorcycles will have had drops, bangs, and deferred maintenance, whereas a larger-displacement machine geared to more seasoned riders with a higher initial price tag might not have suffered such a fate.

 Similarly, life expectancy for a big touring bike could be literally 10 times or more what you can expect from an off-road racing machine, when expressed in terms of mileage.
-Touring bikes often have low-revving engines that make adequate power through sheer displacement, so the engine does not have to work to perform its task.
+Touring bikes often have low-revving engines that make adequate power through sheer displacement, so the engine does not have to work too hard to perform its task.
 The miles accumulated may have been easy highway miles, where stress on the drivetrain (and the chassis!) are kept to a minimum.

 Compare that with a small-displacement motocross machine, which is tuned for lots of power and is often ridden hard.
 Those bikes are often crashed and wrecked, and due to the environment, the cosmetics can suffer.
 Dirt, dust, sand, and water can find their way inside nooks and crannies like the engine, transmission and bearings.
 Those all will accelerate wear and shorten service life of individual components as well as the bike as a whole.